chaosgene/data-structures/README.md

 data-structures-and-algorithms
 ==============================

+All code authored by Christopher Zhang (@chrzhang on GitHub), supplied as sample driver code, or collaborated upon with others where explicitly stated.

 Implementations of various data structures and algorithms using C++.

-This includes assignment course-work for Binghamton University's class CS240 - Data Structures and Algorithms taught by Jessica Hartog in the Fall of 2013 semester.
+Includes assignment course-work for Binghamton University's course CS240 - Data Structures and Algorithms by Jessica Hartog in the Fall of 2013 semester.

 Text: ADTs and Data Structures by Larry Nyhoff

-Note: Programming was done in the Linux terminal using the gcc compiler and vim as an editing tool.
+Note: Programming done in terminal using vim as an editing tool.

-*Though this code is public, the following rules apply for students in Binghamton University. http://www2.binghamton.edu/watson/about/academic-honesty.html
+*Following rules (Watson Academic Honesty Policy) apply for students and other members of Binghamton University. http://www2.binghamton.edu/watson/about/academic-honesty.html